Knitting procrastination is a real thing. For all my knitters out there, knitting procrastination is something we all know intimately.

 The best way to overcome imposter syndrome is to simply stop being your worst critic.
 Period.
 If you don’t believe in yourself, no one else will.

-Just start knitting.
+So just start knitting.
 The more you knit, the more comfortable you’ll be, and the more you’ll learn.
-Over time, you’ll become more confident in yourself and your knitting.
+Over time, you’ll become more confident in yourself and your knitting abilities.
 Give it time but you’ll start to notice the progress you’ve made.

-Here’s an idea that will help you.
+Here’s an idea that will help you cure your knitting procrastination.
 Start a knitting journal.

 4. Surrender to the Process